dmccreary/graph-algorithms/docs/data/us-cities/index.md

 for download.
 This is the type of file format we will use in our other demos.

-One word of caution.
+!!!
+Caution
     ChatGPT frequently will add an extra comma to the end of a record set.
 This will cause a load error.
 We suggest you view the JSON file in a tool that checks syntax or use a JSON syntax checker.

 [Run the US Cities Map MicroSim](./us-cities.html){ .md-button .md-button--primary }
 [Edit](https://editor.p5js.org/dmccreary/sketches/7_BOWzJak)